NAG-DevOps/speed-hpc/src/README.md

 pip install opencv-contrib-python
 ```

-5. Validate conda environemnt and installed packeges using following commands.
+5. Validate conda environemnt and installed packages using following commands.
 Make sure the version of python and keras are same as requred.
 ```
 conda info --env
 conda list